-A grievance may Level 1 Appeals:
+Level 1 Appeals:

-be submitted in Capital Health Plan, Inc.
+Capital Health Plan, Inc.

-writing to: ATTN: Grievance Manager/Appeals
+ATTN: Grievance Manager/Appeals

-P. o.
-Box 15349
+P. O. Box 15349

-Tallahassee, Fl.
-32317-5349
+Tallahassee, FL 32317-5349

 For expedited reviews, fax to 850-383-3413

 If your benefit claim is totally or partially denied, Capital Health Plan or the pharmacy benefits manager will send you a written notice indicating the specific reason(s) for the denial within 30 days of receiving your claim.
 The notice will include a list of any additional information needed to appeal the denial to Capital Health Plan or the pharmacy benefits manager.